awslabs/gluonts/docs/getting_started/background.md

 ```

-In contrast, static features describe a time-series independently of time.
+In contrast, static features describe a time series independently of time.
 If
 we were to predict different products across different stores, we can use
-static features to label each time-series to include store and product
+static features to label each time series to include store and product
 indentifiers.

 We further differentiate between categorical and continous (real) features.
 The